 - When we're first introduced to Leorio, the audience was made to believe that he was just some greedy punk because his motivation to being a hunter was Money, Dear Boy.
-However, at the beginning of the Hunter's Exam, Kurapika learns that he wants the money to be a doctor and run a free clinic after a close friend of his died at a young age.
+However, at the beginning of the Hunter's Exam, Kurapika learns that he wants the money to be a doctor and run a free clinic after a close friend of his died at a young age from an illness which they needed money to pay for the operation to save said friend.
 It makes his Funny Moments where he rants about wanting money Harsher in Hindsight.

 - The events of chapters 304-307.
 Seeing the Kid Hero break and give in to rage and despair is heart-wrenching.

 - What's worse is that after going on a Roaring Rampage of Revenge, he's completely broken both physically and mentally.
 In fact, he was nearly on his deathbed after fighting Pitou.